actuallymentor/wintertime-mac-background-freezer/README.md

 # Mac Freeze Background Apps

+Sometimes applications start using a lot of CPU (and thus battery) for no apparent reason.
+It sucks when you are at home, but it sucks more when you are on the go operating on battery.

 This script freezes processes that are not in focus (foreground).
-I use it to freeze applications like internet browsers and electron based applications from eating my battery.
+I use it to prevent applications like internet browsers, graphical processing and electron based applications from eating my battery.

+Tested on High Sierra 10.13.5.

 ## Usage

-Step 1: start by cloning this repository:
+Step 1: clone this repository:

 ```bash
 git clone https://github.com/actuallymentor/mac-freeze-background.git